 Beaches Out of Gisborne

-Following the coast east, you have more surf beaches with Wainui and Makorori about 20 minutes up the road from Gisborne.
+Following the east coast, you have more surf beaches, with Wainui and Makorori about 20 minutes up the road from Gisborne.
 A great lookout gives you views along Makorori Beach and the coastline towards Gisborne.
 Turihaua Beach is good for camping, fishing and swimming.
-You can camp on the grassed area off the beach, and it’s a great beach for families and holidays or relaxing.
+You can camp on the grassy area off the beach, and it’s a great beach for families, holidays, or relaxation.

 Tolaga Bay

 If you want a longer drive, Tolaga Bay is about 45 minutes north.
 This little township has a restored historic Wharf, 660m long.
-Great views out into the bay and back to the beach are gained by walking out to the end of the Wharf but be warned that there isn’t a barrier at the end of the pier, and keep an eye on your kids or your footing.
+Great views out into the bay and back to the beach are gained by walking out to the end of the Wharf but be warned that there isn’t a barrier at the end of the pier.
+Keep an eye on your kids or your footing.
 Another walk in the area is the Cooks Cove walkway.
-Named after James Cook after he stopped here as part of his circumnavigation in 1769, it’s a great option for kids, as you have a safe swimming cove for the family to cool off in.
+Named after James Cook, who stopped here during his circumnavigation in 1769, it’s a great option for kids, as you have a safe swimming cove for the family to cool off in.

 Captain Cooks Cove Walkway